Blackstone, Panchshil Realty in talks to jointly buy ICICI Venture’s stake in Express Towers

 (Edited by Joby Puthuparampil Johnson)

 Blackstone Advisors India Pvt.
-Ltd. is a private equity and venture capital firm.
+Ltd. is a private equity and venture capital firm with $336 billion assets under management.
 It provides finance for leveraged buyouts, turnarounds, corporate partnerships, industry consolidations, start-ups, recapitalizations and growth capital transactions.
 The firm seeks to invest in communications, energy, media and entertainment, healthcare, financial services, hospitality and travel, manufacturing, technology, transportation, oil refining, construction, consumer and retail, food and beverage, packaging and pharmaceutical sectors.
 It prefers to invest in North America, Western Europe, Latin America, emerging European markets and India.
 The company was founded in 1985 and is based in Mumbai, Maharashtra.

-- Blackstone to buy stake in IBS Software from General Atlantic, others for $170M
+- Blackstone to buy majority stake in Mphasis from HP for up to $827M

 Panchshil Realty Pvt.
 Ltd. is engaged in the business of construction, real estate development and project management.
 It develops mix-trade, IT & corporate parks, SEZs, high end residential villas, serviced residences and hotel and hospitality projects.
 The company was founded in 1996 and is based in Pune, Maharashtra.

 Express Towers Pvt.
 Ltd. is engaged in developing real estate projects.
 It undertakes residential projects.
 The company was founded in 1986 and is based in Mumbai, Maharashtra.